essdot/iexpect/README.md

 #### Installing

-    sh ./install.sh

-(Installs browserify, and mocha for the test runner)
+Run `sh ./install.sh` to install Browserify, and mocha for the test runner.

 #### Tests & Tools